Zi Donnya Piggott as photgraphed in Atlanta by The Rustin Times

 However, young people in the region are seeking ways to combat homophobia and push for diversity and inclusion in their society.

-“I have been an advocate for a long time, and early on, I recognized that on the one hand, there was this travel market that spends a lot of money and on the other hand, there is an entire region dependent on tourism, but yet LGBT+ rights were struggling.”
+“I have been an advocate for a long time, and early on, I recognized that, on the one hand, there was this travel market that spends a lot of money, and on the other hand, there is an entire region dependent on tourism, but yet LGBT+ rights were struggling.”
 Zi shared in an interview with The Rustin Times.
-“I knew there was a solution using LGBT+ tourism as a catalyst for change in these countries, and so we started the Pink Coconuts Project.
+“I knew there was a solution using LGBT+ tourism as a catalyst for change in these countries, so we started the Pink Coconuts Project.
 Our focus when we started was inclusive tourism in the Caribbean, and we did that for two years.
 I thought to myself that I am pushing for inclusion, but nobody is taking up the mantle to bringing people here (Caribbean), and I decided I was going to do it.”

 Zi Donnya Piggott at the 2021 IGLTA Global Convention in Atlanta